 Each instance is configured with at least two redo log files that are stored in the shared storage.
-If you use a cluster file system, then these files are shared file system files.
-If you do not have a cluster file system, then these files are raw devices.
+These files are shared file system files on the cluster file system.
 If you use ASM, then these files are stored on the ASM disk group.

 The file names of the redo log files that are created with the preconfigured database configuration options vary by storage type.
-You must enter the raw device names unless you are using a cluster file system.